Can You Run Generator On Porch? (No! Explained Why?)

 Can You Run a Generator On a Porch

-Why You Should Not Run Generator On Porch
+Why Should You Not Run a Generator On a Porch?

 Actually, the porch is a part of our home.
 The porch is directly connected with the home and most of the porches are not open.
 It Is strongly prohibited not to run the portable generator in a confined place.